 Rule 13 – Overtaking

 Bottom line, if you are overtaking another vessel, you are the Give-Way vessel.
-Here are three ways to tell who is who:
+Here are three ways to tell who is whom:

-- During the day, if at a distance you see an uninterrupted wake from one side of the boat to the other, you are overtaking her.
-If you see a break in the middle of the wake, you are not. (see rule 14 below!)
+2. During the day, if at a distance you see an uninterrupted wake from one side of the boat to the other, you are overtaking her.
+If you see a break in the middle of the wake, you are not. (see Rule 14 below!)

 Rule 14 – Head-On